 All download links will expire after 30 days so please print or save a copy of the document as soon as possible.

 You will only be able to print your document once, so please ensure that your printer is working and (if you are printing from a University PC) that you have sufficient print credit first.

 You will be able to access a saved document on your device for up to 3 years.How to get help

 For assistance with registering for an On Demand account, please see our ILL SED Registration Guide.

 If you are having problems accessing your document, check if your question is answered in the British Library On Demand FAQs.

 If you need further help, please email email@example.com or call us on +44 (0)1332 591215.

 I hereby request you to supply me with a copy of the item detailed on this form which I require for the purposes of research or private study.
 I declare that:

 We will endeavour to process your request within five working days of its receipt.
-Please allow two to three weeks for the supply of the item, although most requests, especially those sent electronically by SED, will arrive within days.
+Please allow two to three weeks for the supply of the item, although most requests, especially those sent electronically, will arrive within days.

 The Inter Library Loan (ILL) Service supports academic work undertaken by staff employed by the University of Derby.
 We are unable to process requests relating to work or study that is not connected with UoD.